gibsongGH/model_ops_demo/README.md

 ## 📊 Dataset / Model

-A provided pre-trained ML model artifact that already includes preprocessing and the trained estimator on a small dataset of car prices.
+A provided pre-trained ML model artifact that already includes preprocessing and the trained estimator on a small dataset of car prices (in Great British Pounds).
 The focus is on serving, containerization, and deployment rather than model training.